 The majority of the answers followed suit with this top comment “If you don’t accept the Bible, no evidence will convince you.”

 This answer is astonishingly misguided.
-It begs the question, it’s circular and it scowls at the doubter from their high horse.
-When you ask for evidence outside the Bible, you can’t then point to the Bible.
+It begs the question, it’s circular and it scowls at the doubter from a high horse.
+When someone asks for evidence outside the Bible, you can’t then point them to the Bible.
 By doing so, you’re ignoring the question, which will give the doubter the impression there isn’t any outside evidence for biblical claims.

 That wasn’t the only problem, but rampant fideism has become a problem for those comfortable to believe supernatural claims without thinking about them.

 It shouldn’t be controversial to say, I believe the Bible because of the evidence, not just having faith.
 Faith is important, yes, but the Bible condemns blind faith.
-(Proverbs 14:15, 1 Thessalonians 5:21, John 14:11, 2 Corinthians 10:5) Which is what fideism is, faith without any evidence, excessive faith in faith, ironically.
+(1 Thessalonians 5:21) Which is what fideism is, faith without any evidence, excessive faith in faith, ironically.

 Irrespective of your perspective on God’s decrees and predestination, what we do know is that Atheists often cite the inability of Christians to answer questions to a doubter as a big reason they rejected the faith.
 Which makes sense.